NavInfoNC/ncserver/docs/tutorial.rst

 Currently, we just support configuration on the worker count.

+The file should be like:

 .. code-block:: yaml

    server:
-       # the value of server.workerCount is an integer indicating the count of
+       # The value of server.workerCount is an integer indicating the count of
        # worker processes.
+       # By default, workerCount is 4.
        workerCount: 4